 You won’t usually need a solar charge controller for grid-connected renewable energy systems.
-The utility company gathers any excess energy produced and utilises the electricity.
+The utility company gathers any excess energy produced and utilizes the electricity.

 When Should You Use a Solar Charge Controller?

-Almost all solar systems that utilise batteries will require a solar charge controller.
+Almost all solar systems that utilize batteries will require a solar charge controller.
 Tiny solar setups are the only exception — 5-watt trickle chargers and similar devices will not need one.